justinmeiners/classic-colors/icons/README.md

 or
 	`brew install imagemagick`

-Icon size is 24 by 24 pixels, and all have a non-transparent white background.
+Icon size is 24 by 24 pixels, and all are both in png and xpm, and have a non-transparent white background.